Supreme Court Sides with California Churches over Gavin Newsom

 California has some of the most draconian restrictions on churches, treating them much worse than the embattled Newsom is treating most other businesses.

-Two churches brought suit in federal court, arguing that this unfavorable treatment violates the churches’ rights under the Free Exercise Clause of the Constitution’s First Amendment to conduct their worship services consistent with their faith, or at minimum that this entitles them at minimum to be subject only to restrictions that other establishments must abide by.
+Two churches brought suit in federal court, arguing that this unfavorable treatment violates the churches’ rights under the Free Exercise Clause of the Constitution’s First Amendment to conduct their worship services consistent with their faith, or at minimum that this entitles them to be subject only to restrictions that other establishments must abide by.

 In a 6-3 decision, the Supreme Court granted temporary relief, partially reversing contrary rulings from lower courts.
 The stay will remain in place while the Ninth Circuit finishes its consideration of the appeal and will continue until the churches have an opportunity to petition for full review and the Supreme Court decides whether to take up the case.